Death of Vincent van Gogh: Changing mood at Auvers from May 1890

 Shortly before leaving Saint-Rémy, Van Gogh told how he was suffering from his stay in the hospital: "The surroundings here are beginning to weigh me down more than I can say...
 I need some air, I feel overwhelmed by boredom and grief."

-On arriving at Auvers, van Gogh's health was still not very good.
+On arriving at Auvers, Van Gogh's health was still not very good.
 Writing on 21 May to Theo he comments: "I can do nothing about my illness.
-I am suffering a little just now—the thing is that after that long seclusion the days seem like weeks to me."
+I am suffering a little just now—the thing is that after that long seclusion, the days seem like weeks to me."
 But by 25 May, the artist was able to report to his mother that his health had improved and that the symptoms of his disease had disappeared.
-His letters to his sister Wilhelmina on 5 June and to Theo and his wife Jo on about 10 June indicate a continued improvement, his nightmares almost having disappeared.
+His letters to his sister Wilhelmina on 5 June and to Theo and his wife, Jo, on about 10 June indicate a continued improvement, his nightmares almost having disappeared.

 On about 12 June, he wrote to his friends Mr and Mrs Ginoux in Arles, telling them how his health had suffered at Saint-Rémy but had since improved: "But latterly I had contracted the other patients' disease to such an extent that I could not be cured of my own.
-The other patients' society had a bad influence on me, and in the end I was absolutely unable to understand it.
+The other patients' society had a bad influence on me, and in the end, I was unable to understand it.
 Then I felt I had better try a change, and for that matter, the pleasure of seeing my brother, his family and my painter friends again has done me a lot of good, and I am feeling completely calm and normal."

 Furthermore, an unsent letter to Paul Gauguin which van Gogh wrote around 17 June is quite positive about his plans for the future.
 After describing his recent colourful wheat studies, he explains: "I would like to paint some portraits against a very vivid yet tranquil background.
-There are the greens of a different quality, but of the same value, so as to form a whole of green tones, which by its vibration will make you think of the gentle rustle of the ears swaying in the breeze: it is not at all easy as a colour scheme."
-On 2 July, writing to his brother, van Gogh comments: "I myself am also trying to do as well as I can, but I will not conceal from you that I hardly dare count on always being in good health.
-And if my disease returns, you would forgive me.
+There are greens of a different quality, but of the same value, to form a whole of green tones, which by its vibration will make you think of the gentle rustle of the ears swaying in the breeze: it is not at all easy as a colour scheme."
+On 2 July, writing to his brother, van Gogh comments: "I am also trying to do as well as I can, but I will not conceal from you that I hardly dare count on always being in good health.
+And if my disease returns, you will forgive me.
 I still love art and life very much..."